Nandan-84/freecodecamp_html_css/README.md

-# freecodecamp_html_css
+# FreeCodeCamp_HTML_CSS
-This repository houses the completed projects from the freeCodeCamp HTML &amp; CSS course.
+This repository houses the completed projects from the freeCodeCamp HTML and CSS course.
 Each project demonstrates practical application of HTML and CSS concepts
 including:

 HTML STRUCTURE: Creating well-organized and semantic web pages using HTML elements.